XamlBrewer/UWP-GrovePi-Test-Bench/README.md

 # UWP-GrovePi-Test-Bench
 A UWP app to test sensors and actuators on a GrovePi board hooked to a Windows 10 Raspbery Pi.
+More info here: https://xamlbrewer.wordpress.com/2016/02/29/grovepi-raspberry-pi-and-the-universal-windows-platform-better-together/.

  ![Home Page](Screenshots/Home.jpg?raw=true "Home Page")